Skip to Content

 Coming up with the best Italy itinerary for families will depend on how much time you have.
 Italy has so much to see, that you could literally spend a year and not get bored.

-We were lucky to have one month to travel Italy with kids, so we developed our family trip to Italy itinerary based on our desire for culture and outdoor recreation, along with the best things to do in Italy for kids.
+We were lucky to have one month to visit Italy with kids, so we developed our family trip to Italy itinerary based on our desire for culture and outdoor recreation, along with the best things to do in Italy for kids.

 If you’d prefer to spend two weeks in Italy, we offer some suggestions below on how to reduce our four-week Italy itinerary to a two-week Italy itinerary.
 We also included a modified version for a ten-day Italy itinerary with kids.